 Reading, Phonics and Handwriting at St James

 The ability to read is an essential need of every child and is highly valued at St James.
 We strive to create life-long readers with an enthusiasm to share reading by creating and delivering a print-rich environment.
-Reading skills are taught through literacy and guided reading sessions and are reinforced throughout the whole curriculum.
+Reading is taught daily through dedicated Reading sessions alongside writing, guided reading and storytelling sessions and are reinforced throughout the whole curriculum and complements our work on Talk for Writing.
+A range of reading techniques are used to reinforce the reading domains with a skills focus using VIPERS.
+We use the National Curriculum objectives and skills based progression maps to inform our planning and to ensure a coherently planned and sequenced journey towards fluency in reading.

-Phonics is taught daily in Nursery, Reception, Key Stage 1 and as an intervention in Key Stage 2.
-The school adopts the Jolly Phonics scheme which is a multisensory approach to teaching the letter sounds, enabling children to become fluent readers.
+Phonics is taught daily in Nursery, Reception and Key Stage 1 and as an intervention in Key Stage 2.
+Phonics is delivered to Nursery and Reception from the very first day.
+The whole school shows fidelity to the Sounds Discovery scheme with sounds introduced using a multisensory approach, enabling children to become fluent readers.
 Regular revision of sounds and spelling patterns takes place throughout all year groups.

 Year 1 children sit the phonics screening check in the Summer Term.
 This is a light touch assessment to confirm whether individual children have learnt phonic decoding to an appropriate standard.
 Children are presented with 40 decodable words to read.
 There is a mixture of real and nonsense words.